mgencur/seam-revisited/jboss-seam-parent/examples/metawidget/booking/readme.txt

 A majority of source files in this project comes from non-metawidget Booking example in the distribution.
-Metawidget source files are placed under src/metawidget subdirectories in booking-ejb and dvdstore-web submodules.
+Metawidget source files are placed under src/metawidget subdirectories in booking-ejb and booking-web submodules.

 To deploy the example to JBossAS, follow these steps: